Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: Survey of saltation matrix applications

 Often, the saltation matrix is used to assess the stability of hybrid dynamical systems, especially for periodic systems \cite{AIZERMAN19581065,leine2004dynamics,Ivanov1998-ff}.
 The most popular method for analyzing stability of periodic hybrid systems is to analyze the fundamental matrix solution (as shown in Sec. \ref{subsec:linearforms}) which for periodic systems, is called the monodromy matrix\cite{lopez2004energy,bernardo2008piecewise,banerjee2009invisible,fevckan2010bifurcation,mandal2014new,jiang2017grazing,asahara2018stability,nicks2018clusters,chen2019calculating,dieci2021master,chawla2022stability}.
 The monodromy matrix is heavily used in the circuits field specifically for determining local stability of switching power converters and determining if bifurcations occur \cite{aroudi2015review,giaouris2006control,daho2008stability,elbkosh2008stability,giaouris2009application,okafor2010chaos,banerjee2011control,banerjee2011nonsmooth,bizzarri2011steady,morel2011application,bizzarri2012periodic,daho2012co,imrayed2012analysis,cortes2013design,giaouris2013stability,mandal2013dynamical,mandal2013new,bizzarri2014simulation,wu2014stability,maity2015modeling,abusorrah2017avoiding,el2017combined,mandal2017controldesign,el2018nonlinear,gkizas2018border,wu2018polynomial,munoz2019enhancing,chakrabarty2020dynamic,el2020piecewise,kuznyetsov2021calculation,munoz2021designing,morel2022open}.
 See \cite{aroudi2015review} for an in depth review for analyzing the stability of switching mode power converters.
 For more information on bifurcations in periodic systems, see \cite{muller1995calculation,bockman1991lyapunov,kunze2000lyapunov,ageno2005lyapunov} which discuss Lyapunov exponents (the rate of separation of infinitesimally close trajectories) for hybrid systems.

 In \cite{paper:zhu-hybrid-2022}, the saltation matrix components of the monodromy matrix are used to analyze known robotic stabilizing phenomena such as paddle juggling and swing leg retraction.
 The saltation matrix formulation reveals ``shape'' parameters, which are terms in the saltation matrix that are independent from the system's dynamics, but have an effect on the stability of the system.
 These shape parameters can be optimized to generate stable open loop trajectories for complex hybrid systems that undergo periodic orbits.
+A similar strategy was used in \cite{zhu2024convergent} to generate robust closed-loop trajectories for legged robots.

-A more restrictive but stronger form of stability analysis, known as contraction theory \cite{lohmiller1998contraction}, can be done by analyzing the convergence of neighboring trajectories through hybrid events \cite{burden2018contraction} -- where global asymptotic convergence is guaranteed if both the continuous-time flow and the saltation matrix are infinitesimally contractive.
+A more restrictive but stronger form of stability analysis, known as contraction theory \cite{lohmiller1998contraction}, can be done by analyzing the convergence of neighboring trajectories through hybrid events \cite{burden2022contraction} -- where global asymptotic convergence is guaranteed if both the continuous-time flow and the saltation matrix are infinitesimally contractive.

 Another version of stability was analyzed in \cite{CORNER201919,GALAN199917,DEBACKER1966168,barton_modeling_2002} as sensitivities to system parameters.
 Adapted saltation conditions were used to characterize sensitivities across hybrid events.
 These results were used to formulate and solve optimal design problems.